top of page

 Research

-We are working on cutting-edge research at the intersection of geomechanics and geotechnical engineering to address problems impacting infrastructure, geosystems, energy transition, and sustainability.
+We are working on cutting-edge research at the intersection of geomechanics, geosystems engineering, and geotechnical engineering to address problems impacting infrastructure, earth systems, energy transition, and sustainability.

 Our research is focused on:

-• Multiscale deformation and fracture behavior of porous materials (rocks and soils).
+• Multiscale deformation and fracture behavior of porous geomaterials (rocks and soils).

-• Thermo-hydro-chemo-mechanical (THCM) coupled processes in geomaterials (rocks and soils).
+• Thermo-hydro-chemo-mechanical (THCM) coupled processes in rocks and soils.

 2. Resiliency of Natural and Built Infrastructure: